fanteastick/quartz-test/content/linux/bore.pub + letsencrypt + cloudflare.md

 **3. Configure DNS**

-- In your domain registrar’s DNS panel, create A records for each subdomain:
+- In your domain registrar's DNS panel, create A records for each subdomain:

     - `service1.yourdomain.com` → VPS IP